cooroo/hackintosh/README.md

     ```

 - Install Clover to USB stick
-  - install clover, choose usb stick as installation destination
+  - install clover, click "Change Install Location" then choose your usb device.
   - click 'Customize' button at left bottom
     - check 'Clover for UEFI booting only'
     - check 'Install Clover in the ESP'